KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 	    **Question:** What influence does this policy have on your daily work?
 How does it affect your research?
 How do you document your research (data)?

+### Data documentation

+!!! example "Exercise 1.3: Data documentation"

+	How do you document your research (data)?
 ### FAIR principles

 According to [Wilkinson et al. (2016)](https://doi.org/10.1038/sdata.2016.18) "all research objects should be **F**indable, **A**ccessible, **I**nteroperable and **R**eusable (FAIR) both for machines and for people".
 These principles are now "referred to as the FAIR Guiding Principles." [^7]